← Back to Blog

 A simple setup many Canadians consider: Open a TFSA, choose a diversified all-in-one exchange-traded fund such as XEQT, set up automatic monthly contributions, and review periodically.
 This keeps the process simple, but it still carries market risk.

-For many people starting out, Wealthsimple may be simpler to use.
-If your portfolio grows and you want to hold United States-listed exchange-traded funds directly, Questrade can become worth comparing more closely.
+For many people starting out, Wealthsimple may be simple enough to research first.
+If your portfolio grows and you want to hold many United States-listed exchange-traded funds directly, compare currency conversion rules and USD account features carefully.

 Frequently Asked Questions